-Tables 13 and 17 present the downgrade probabilities and the probabilities of default at different horizons for design 2 and design 3, respectively.
-The downgrade probabilities and probabilities of default are computed from the average over $S$ Monte-Carlo approximations of the probabilities of transition at horizon $h$, $P(h)=E(P_tP_{t-1} \ldots P_{t-(h-1)})$, after plugging in the estimated parameters.
-Let us first discuss the results for design 2 when $\rho=0$ in the first panel of Table 13.
-We noted that the downgrade probability and the probability of default increase as the horizon increases, and this feature is reproduced after the estimation.
-At horizon 1, when $T=60$, the downgrade probability is $33.29\%$, while its true value is $32.52\%$.
-At horizon 2, when $T=60$, the estimated probability increases to $44.67\%$, which is also close to the true value, $43.35$.
-At horizon $1$, all the probabilities of default are very close to zero for all values of $T$.
-This is consistent with the fact that the probability for a firm with a strong capacity to repay its debt (a firm rated A) defaults is negligible within one month.
-The estimated probabilities are closer to their true values when the autocorrelation parameter is small.
-See also the second panel and the third panel of Table 13, illustrating design 2 and design 3 when $\rho=0.4$ and $\rho=0.7$, respectively.
-The findings for design 3, presented in Table 17, are very similar.
+Table \ref{ETM1} shows the estimates of the expected migration probabilities from any state $j=1,\ldots,7$ to $k=1,\ldots,8$, after plugging in the parameter estimates.
+The estimated quasi-migration matrix reproduced the aforementioned features of an observed transition matrix.
+Table \ref{DPD} presents the downgrade probabilities and the probabilities of default computed from the estimated transition matrix.
+We observe that the downgrade probability and the probability of default often increase as the horizon increases.
+At horizon 1, the downgrade probability is $2.72\%$ for a firm initially rated $j=1$, while it increases to $10.26\%$ for a firm initially rated $j=7$.
+At horizon 2, the estimated probability increases to $18.35\%$ for $j=7$ from $5.37$ for $j=1$.
+At horizon $1$, the probabilities of default are zero for ratings $j=1,\ldots,5$.
+This is consistent with the fact that the probability that a firm with a better capacity to repay its debt defaults during one quarter is negligible.
+The estimated probabilities increase as the horizon increases.